Say “I” not “We” when speaking to customers

 Emphasizing “You” (“Happy to answer your question”) when speaking to customers has no positive effect (“Happy to answer the question”).

-Subscribe for the latest marketing research from top business schools in 3-min practical tips, twice per week.
-No opinions, no flawed data, no BS.
+New here?
+Subscribe for the latest marketing research 💡 from top business schools 🎓 in 3-min practical tips 📈 every week.

 Why it works